A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Conclusions

 \section{Conclusions}

-In this paper, we propose a unified design of frameworks and tasks for automatic medical consultation system to support both static and dynamic medical scenarios.
-We introduce a new medical dialogue dataset called DialoAMC with multi-level fine-grained annotations and establish five tasks under the proposed frame.
+In this article, we propose a design of frameworks and tasks for automatic medical consultation system to support both static and dynamic medical scenarios.
+We introduce a new medical dialogue dataset called IMCS-21 with multi-level fine-grained annotations and establish five tasks under the proposed framework.
 We develop widely used neural-based models for each task and demonstrate experimental results to give an insight about the performance of different tasks.
+The experimental results show that the validity and potential of the corpus make it expected to be an important benchmark for automated medical consultation systems.